-We completed a 50-Year Population and Water Use Study for SCCRWA in 2009.
+A 50-Year Population and Water Use Study was completed for SCCRWA in 2009.
 The study examined trends in water use and population growth in each of the towns and service areas served by SCCRWA and projected future water use for average day, maximum day, and maximum month demand throughout the distribution system.
 The projections were completed in accordance with guidelines from the Connecticut Department of Public Health and were involved in SCCRWA’s 2009 water supply plan.

 In 2008, SCCRWA purchased a water distribution system with approximately 125 miles of water mains and customers located in Ansonia, Derby and Seymour, Connecticut.
 Tata & Howard was contracted to complete a Capital Efficiency Plan™ of the new system.
 Our services included updating and verifying the existing hydraulic model, evaluating the condition of the existing distribution system infrastructure to determine the adequacy of meeting present and future demands, calculating needed storage requirements, assess and prioritizing system improvements, reviewing and evaluating typical fire flows throughout the system, creating a pipe asset management rating system, and recommending improvements to the distribution system.
 Following the success of this effort, Tata & Howard completed Capital Efficiency Plans for the

 remainder of the distribution system in 2011 and 2012.